Comparing Common Vaginal Health Issues - Three models in neutral unitards posing with white roses

 WTF Is Wrong With My Vagina?
 Comparing 3 Common Vaginal Issues

 We can all agree that the only thing worse than dealing with itching, burning, or any other form of discomfort anywhere in the general vicinity of your vagina is not knowing what it is — or why it’s happening.
 Is the burning another urinary tract infection (UTI) or yeast infection?
-Is that unfamiliar smell a sign of bacterial vaginosis (BV), or something you ate?
+Is that unfamiliar smell a sign of bacterial vaginosis (BV), something you ate?
 Or is the persistent itching and irritation something else entirely?

 This general vulvovaginal discomfort is often referred to as vaginitis — an umbrella term used for many vaginal conditions that are caused by infection, inflammation, or pH imbalance, which means you might be dealing with an overgrowth of bacteria or yeast, a virus, or a sexually transmitted infection (STI).